+By: By:

+Kent Cagle Rahul Kundavaram

-By: Kent Cagle City Manager By:
+City Manager Bunny Trail Real Estate, LP

 Approved as to Form and Legality:

-Holli C. Clements City Attorney Ordinance No
+Holli C. Clements

+City Attorney

+Ordinance No

 State of Texas County of Bell § §

-This instrument was a by Kent Cagle, City Manage said corporation. acknowledged before me on the r of the City of Killeen, a Texas mu day of,2023, nicipal corporation, on behalf of
+This instrument was by Kent Cagle, City Manag said corporation. acknowledged before me on the er of the City of Killeen, a Texas mu day of,2023, inicipal corporation, on behalf of

 By:

-Notary Public, State of Texa S
+Notary Public, State of Tex as

-State of Texas County of Bell § §
+State of Texas County of Bell \$ \$

-This instrument was a acknowledged before me on theon behalf day of, 2023,
+This instrument was acknowledged before me on the on behalf day of, 2023, of said

--· On benan JI Said

 By:

-Notary Public, State of Texa s
+Notary Public, State of Tex as

-After Recording Return to: City Secretary City of Killeen P.O.
-Box 1329 Killeen, Texas 76540
+After Recording Return to:

+City Secretary City of Killeen

+P.O.
+Box 1329

+Killeen, Texas 76540